We know that cats are natural hunters, but what does the data tell us about cats and their prey – and how do we know if the data is reliable?

 Teacher support materials

-Check your school library for the article from the 2013 Level 4 Connected journal ‘Are you sure?’, download it as a Google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2013 Level 4 Connected journal ‘Are you sure?’, download it as a Google slide presentation or order it from the Ministry of Education.

 The teacher support material (TSM) can be downloaded from TKI as a PDF file.
 (Look for the icon below the article abstract.)
 The materials list the key science and nature of science (NoS) ideas featured in the article.
 The notes provide explicit NoS links to sections of text.